Probing Hilbert Space Fragmentation with Strongly Interacting Rydberg Atoms: Nonlocal Rydberg Interactions

 where $\mathcal{P}_{i-2,i-1,i+2,i+3}^{[n]}$ and $\mathcal{P}_{i-2,i-1,i+1,i+3,i+4}^{\prime[n]}$ project nearby sites of the $i$-th atom onto distinct spin configurations labeled by the index $n$, and the constraint can be described by a specific vanishing hopping strength $J_n=0$ or $J_n^\prime=0$.
 As we will discuss below, the form of the constraint is determined by the ratio $V^\prime/V$ and characterized by distinct emergent symmetry quantum numbers.
 The results are summarized in Fig.~\ref{fig:fig5}, where ``$\checkmark$'' and ``$\times$'' denote the presence and absence of the corresponding term in Eq.~\eqref{eq:eq14}, respectively.

 First, for $V^\prime\approx V$, or more precisely, $|V^\prime- V|\lesssim J_P,J_Q$, the kinetic constraints are depicted by the first two rows of Fig.~\ref{fig:fig5}, with which we can identify two conserved charges $n_\mathrm{R}$ and $n_\mathrm{NN}+n_\mathrm{NNN}$.
 In contrast to the NN interaction regime, the largest symmetry sector now becomes a fully connected one without fragmentation due to the NNN hopping process.
 Nevertheless, one can still identify a weakly fragmented Hilbert space for other symmetry sectors, in which the largest Krylov subspace approaches the entire sector in the thermodynamic limit.
 For example, for symmetry quantum numbers $n_\mathrm{R}=3m+1$ and $n_\mathrm{NN}+n_\mathrm{NNN}=3m+1$ in a system with $L=6m$ atoms, the dimension of the largest Krylov subspace $\mathcal{D}_\mathrm{max}$ approaches the dimension of the sector $\mathcal{D}_\mathrm{S}$ with $1-\mathcal{D}_\mathrm{max}/\mathcal{D}_\mathrm{S}\sim 0.577^L$ [see Fig.~\ref{fig:fig6}(a)].
 With such a weak HSF, the system can weakly violate the ETH by forming quantum many-body scars.
-These scar states are coupled to each other via the successive NNN hopping of a hole and a magnon: